 My Tainted Blood

-Follows the author as a boy and teenager in wartime Breslau and postwar Germany.
+Follows the author as a German/Jew teenager in wartime Breslau and postwar Germany.
+Survival story based on fact.

 Traces of the past visible at our head quarters